zyedidia/micro/runtime/plugins/snippet/help/snippet.md

 * every line of code within the snippet must start with a tab (`\t`)
 * a snippet can have multiple placeholders which are indicated by `${num[:name]}` where num is a numeric value.
 Placeholders with the same number share the same value.
 You also have the option to give a placeholder a name / description / default value.

+Plugins can provide snippet files they just need to publish them as a runtime file with type `snippets`.
+See the plugins help for additional details.

 Sample for go:

 ```